rodrigocfd/winsafe/src/lib.md

 PostQuitMessage(0);
 ```

-Since [`PostQuitMessage`](crate::PostQuitMessage) is a free function, it's simply at the root of the crate.
+Since [`PostQuitMessage`] is a free function, it's simply at the root of the crate.

-Also note that some functions which require a cleanup routine – like [`BeginPaint`](crate::prelude::user_Hwnd::BeginPaint), for example – will return the resource wrapped in a [guard](crate::guard), which will perform the cleanup automatically.
+Also note that some functions which require a cleanup routine – like [`BeginPaint`](crate::prelude::user_Hwnd::BeginPaint), for example – will return the resource wrapped in a [guard], which will perform the cleanup automatically.
 You'll never have to manually call [`EndPaint`](https://learn.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-endpaint).

-Sending messages are a special case, see the [`msg`](crate::msg) module.
+Sending messages are a special case, see the [`msg`] module.

 # Native constants

-All native Win32 constants can be found in the [`co`](crate::co) module.
+All native Win32 constants can be found in the [`co`] module.
 They're all *typed*, what means that different constant types cannot be mixed (unless you explicitly say so).

 Technically, each constant type is simply a [newtype](https://doc.rust-lang.org/rust-by-example/generics/new_types.html) with a couple implementations, including those allowing bitflag operations.
 Also, all constant values can be converted to its underlying [integer type](https://doc.rust-lang.org/book/ch03-02-data-types.html#integer-types).